giridhar7632/firebase-database/README.md

 ![Step-2](https://cloud-1swt5hmba.vercel.app/4screenshot_2020-11-09_224518.png)

-Click on `Create Project` to finsh setting up your project.
-After project was created you will see something like this.
+Click on `Create Project` to finish setting up your project.
+After the project was created you will see something like this.

 ![Project setup](https://cloud-axyxh81oj.vercel.app/0screenshot_2020-11-10_122542.png)